flipkart-incubator/Lois/README.md

 ```

 These are just some simple ways in which channels can be combined, they are by no means exhaustive and similar higher
-order constructs between channels can be done with ease and one is only limited by one's imagination.
+order constructs between can be built with ease, one is only limited by one's imagination.

 ##License